 Lisbon is always reverberating to the tunes of traditional fado music.
 Alfama is the oldest district in the city and is an old Moorish quarter that is distinguished by the St. George’s Castle, rustic architecture, and cobblestone streets.

-Lisbon can be best experienced aboard one of the vintage trams that wind along the famous tourist attractions, gardens, and historic quarters in the Portugal countryside.
+Lisbon can be best experienced aboard one of the vintage trams that wind along with the famous tourist attractions, gardens, and historic quarters in the Portugal countryside.

-One of the main attractions of a Portugal travel is surfing, and the small fishing village of Ericeira has a big reputation for helping tourists catch the waves.
+One of the main attractions of Portugal travel is surfing, and the small fishing village of Ericeira has a big reputation for helping tourists catch the waves.
 The place is easily accessible from Lisbon and is one of the closest beach towns to the capital city which happens to make it among the busiest.